portalplus-repo/portal-plus-privacy/index.md

 * **Leaving a team:** You can leave any team you belong to at any time.
 * **Clearing local data:** Uninstalling the extension automatically deletes all local data on your device.
 * **Access to your data:** You can reach the data linked to your account through the extension interface.

-## Children

-The extension is aimed at the adult and teenage audience that Hattrick targets.
-Data is not knowingly collected from children under 13.

 ## Contact